micolous/footswitch/README.md

   You'll also need a **heat gun**, **butane torch** or **lighter** to melt the heatshrink.

   Tip: heatshrink sizes are the circular diameter of the heatshrink.
 When laid flat (to go over a board), this is about half the circumference (ie: `W = D * π / 2`) – so 16mm heatshrink is about 25mm wide!

+* **Anti-slip mat (optional).**

+  Many foot switches have rubber feet on them to stop them slipping, but these can come out easily (depending on build quality).

+  Sticking some anti-slip mat to the foot switch is more reliable.

 If you _don't_ have a **soldering iron**, you'll need to get a board with headers, and a switch with appropriate connectors.